brandon-kev-smith/Lunar-Lander/README.md

 ## Description

-This is a web based game of my version of the Atari game Lunar Lander from 1979.
+This is a web-based game of my version of the Atari game Lunar Lander from 1979.
-A random terrain is generated with each new game, and the Player begins with a set ammount of fuel to manueveur the ship.
+A random terrain is generated with each new game, and the Player begins with a set amount of fuel to maneuver the ship.

-The goal of the game is to land the space ship in a designated safe area.
+The goal of the game is to land the spaceship in a designated safe area.
 There are two levels, level one has two safe zones with a larger surface area.
 The second level has only one safe zone with a smaller surface area.